chloealbright/DevHiveMind/Databases/Choosing Database.md

 ![[CAP.png]]

-### **Choosing Between NoSQL and Relational Databases: Considerations and Evaluation**
+### Choosing Between NoSQL and Relational Databases

 #### **CAP Theorem and Fundamental Differences:**
-Recall the CAP theorem, which highlights the trade-off between consistency, availability, and partition tolerance.
-In NoSQL databases, there's a focus on availability and partition tolerance, sacrificing some consistency.
-On the other hand, relational databases prioritize consistency and isolation.
+Recalling the CAP theorem, NoSQL databases focus on availability and partition tolerance, sacrificing some consistency, while relational databases prioritize consistency and isolation.

-- **ACID principles (Relational Databases):**
+- **ACID - Atomicity, Consistency, Isolation, and Durability Principles (SQL Databases):**
   - Strong consistency, precise data.
   - Well-defined schema upfront.
   - Ideal for applications requiring high data integrity (e.g., banking).

-- **BASE(Basically Available, Soft state, Eventually consistent) principles (NoSQL Databases):**
+1. **Atomicity:** Ensures that a transaction is treated as a single, indivisible unit of work.
+Either all the changes made in a transaction are committed to the database, or none of them are.

-  - Weak consistency is acceptable.
+2. **Consistency:** Ensures that a transaction brings the database from one valid state to another.
+It guarantees that the integrity constraints of the database are not violated.

-  - Schema is flexible, defined as needed.
+3. **Isolation:** Ensures that the execution of one transaction is isolated from the execution of other transactions.
+Even though multiple transactions may be executing concurrently, each transaction appears to be executed in isolation.
+This helps prevent interference between transactions.

-  - Suited for agile projects with evolving data, prioritizing availability and scalability.
+4. **Durability:** Guarantees that once a transaction is committed, its effects are permanent and survive any subsequent failures.
+The changes made by a committed transaction are stored in non-volatile memory, ensuring they persist even in the face of power outages or crashes.

-Non-relational databases are commonly employed for managing unstructured data.
-The term NoSQL serves as an umbrella encompassing a diverse array of technologies.
-These technologies may not share any inherent similarities beyond a fundamental characteristic: their departure from a relational structure.
-The absence of a rigid relational framework results in the storage of unstructured or semi-structured data.
-While some semblance of structure may exist, it tends to be loosely defined and lacks stringent enforcement.
+- **BASE - Basically Available, Soft state, Eventually consistent Principles (NoSQL Databases):**

-The term NoSQL is often interpreted as "not only SQL," emphasizing the flexibility and less rigid nature of these solutions.
-Although debates about terminology ownership may persist, it's essential to acknowledge the potential variations in definition.
+  - Accepts weak consistency.

-In the realm of NoSQL databases, some may lack transactional capabilities, and they typically eschew the traditional tabular format and SQL querying.
-However, it's noteworthy that certain NoSQL databases do incorporate SQL-like functionalities, blurring the lines between the traditional relational and NoSQL paradigms.
-Furthermore, NoSQL databases, in general, are renowned for not mandating a fixed schema, although this flexibility can vary depending on the specific NoSQL database in use.
+  - Flexible schema, defined as needed.

-Here's a breakdown of what each term in BASE signifies:
+  - Suited for agile projects with evolving data, emphasizing availability and scalability.

 1. **Basically Available:**